Islay Accommodation

 The Islay Hotel

-This charming hotel is in Charlotte Street in Port Ellen, overlooking the bay – a pleasantly sheltered portion of the coast in this part of the isle of Islay.
+This charming hotel is on Charlotte Street in Port Ellen, overlooking the bay – a pleasantly sheltered portion of the coast in this part of the Isle of Islay.
 You can choose from Silver, Gold, and Platinum rooms.
 Alternatively, if you are travelling as a family, you can choose one of the practical family rooms with a sea view.

 The hotel is perfect for anyone intending to visit the local whisky distilleries.
 There are also plenty of local walks to tackle, including the trail that takes you to some nearby Standing Stones.
 This is Islay accommodation at its best.